JStateson/HP_search/README.md

 # HP Search - Lookup HP devices to solve various user problems: Connectivity, disassembly, Specifications, spares.
 Also fixes missing Khoros spoilers.

 ## Useful only for volunteers at the HP support community.
+This is an independent community tool and is not an official HP product.

 1. Printer lookup returns Spec, How to reset and youtube network connection video
 2. AIO/Laptop lookup returns Spec, Parts list and youtube disassembly